FAQs for moderation | NCFE | NCFE

 You should check the qualification specification and associated documents which outline acceptable assessment records.

-It's important for assessors to maintain their CPD and where possible hold an assessor qualification.
-Where no assessor qualification is held, centres must provide adequate staff development to ensure assessors are working to national standards (for example, attendance at our assessor training events).
+It's important for assessors to maintain their CPD and, where possible, hold an assessor qualification.
+Where assessors are not qualified, centres must provide adequate staff development to ensure assessors are working to national standards (for example, attendance at our assessor training events).

 Providers should check the individual qualification specification for specific staffing requirements, as they all differ.

-Yes, the teacher/assessor can be the IQA as long as they don’t internally quality assurer their own assessment decisions.
+Yes, the teacher/assessor can be the internal quality assurer (IQA) as long as they don’t internally quality assure their own assessment decisions.

-If you are a small centre with one assessor and one IQA we recommend you internally quality assurer each other’s work.
+If you are a small centre with one assessor and one IQA we recommend you internally quality assure each other’s work.
 The IQA must be occupationally competent and have knowledge of the subject.

-NCFE has created internal standardisation materials which will be available to providers in the booking area of the Portal by October each session.
-This CPD package is designed to bring your teams together to align assessment decisions and expectations for externally moderated components.
+We have created internal standardisation materials which will be available to providers on the website from the beginning of October each session.
+This CPD package is designed to bring your teams together to align assessment decisions and expectations for internally assessed, externally moderated components.

 Frequently asked questions for T Level Technical Qualifications